The 7 Adventure Vacations You Need to Take in Your Lifetime

 Hike Across England

 If your favorite part of Downton Abbey wasn’t the dramatic, Edwardian cliffhangers, but rather the walks over lush green fields, a trip across England on foot is the adventure for you.
-Foot Trails’s brand new English Country Houses and Gardens tour will have you meandering leafy paths to Somerset estates (stopping frequently for shortbread and tea, obviously, and to overnight at their cherry-picked B&B’s).
+Foot Trails’ English Country Houses and Gardens tour will have you meandering leafy paths to Somerset estates (stopping frequently for shortbread and tea, obviously, and to overnight at their cherry-picked B&Bs).
 Their other new itinerary—Stonehenge, Bath & Wiltshire—will have you tip-toeing up to two iconic UNESCO World Heritage sites (Bath and Stonehenge) as people did centuries ago—albeit with better footwear.

 Cruise for Boobies in the Galapagos

 Of the multitude of Galapagan cruise options, National Geographic Expeditions may be the most academic—but it may also be the most fun.
 Yes, you’ll undoubtedly spot blue footed boobies, but you’ll also likely kayak alongside tortoises older than you are, snorkel with penguins and sea lions, and hike across volcanoes on a myriad of atolls.
-Oh, did we mention Pulitzer-winning photographer Jay Dickman is often aboard to give shutterbugs advice?
+Oh, and did we mention expert nature photographers are aboard to give shutterbugs advice?
 Book now, before our entire staff beats you to it.